Pauli group#

 Subgroups of the Pauli group#

-A subgroup is a subset of the elements of the group with two properties:
+A subgroup is a subset of the elements of the group that itself form a group.
+Meaning the subset satisfies all four of the axioms of the group.

 Question: Consider the set \begin{equation} G = \set{I \otimes I \otimes I, X \otimes I \otimes I, I \otimes Z \otimes I, X \otimes Z \otimes I}. \end{equation} Does this form a subgroup of $\group{P}_3$?